Imasha-Samarasinghe/flight-tracker/README.md

 # ✈️ Live Flight Tracker

+A real-time flight tracking pipeline built using Python, Apache Kafka, AWS, and Streamlit.

-A real-time data engineering project that streams live aircraft data using Apache Kafka, stores it in AWS cloud services, and visualises it on a live dashboard.
+This project collects live aircraft data from the OpenSky API, streams it through Kafka, stores it in AWS RDS and S3, and visualises everything on a live dashboard.

 ![Dashboard](assets/dashboard.png)